Julius Paul Bloch was determined to be a good Jew (1816-1900)

 Rejected and cast out

 When he openly confessed his newly found faith to his Jewish friends, he received much opposition.
 They bombarded him with counter-arguments, threatened him or tried to win him over by offering attractive business deals.
 His once so proud parents were at a complete loss.
-Julius was rejected and cast out by the whole Jewish community so he took refuge in Berlin, where fellow believers temporarily received him.
+Julius was rejected and cast out by the Jewish community so he took refuge in Berlin, where fellow believers received him.

 Although nothing could lead him to give up his belief in the Messiah, he kept on fleeing from those who saw him as a traitor of Judaism.
 He fled to Amsterdam.
 There he came into contact with Mr. Pauli, who asked him to assist in his mission to tell the Jewish people the Gospel.
 From 1843 on until his passing away in 1900, Julius reached many Jews with the Good News.
-Many were baptised by him in the name of the Son of God, Yeshua Ha Mashiach.
+Many were baptised by him in the name of the Son of God, Yeshua the Messiah.